 This therefore brings up an interesting possibility.
 Rather than trying to block nutrient sensors, why not simply restrict all nutrients, thereby naturally lowering the stimulus to the sensors.
 This would simultaneously lower insulin and mTOR while raising SIRT1.
 Wouldn’t it be far more effective to work on all the nutrient sensors to decrease growth, rather than one at a time?
 What about using therapeutic fasting for the treatment of PCKD?
 This should be a far more powerful strategy for reducing unwanted growth.

 Animal studies show that this could be done successfully.
 In mice, they use severe caloric restriction reducing intake by 30-50%.
 Sure enough, the kidney cyst growth was inhibited.
 While the applicability to humans is unknown and precise molecular mechanisms are unknown, it nevertheless suggests a tantalizing therapeutic strategy for PCKD, but also more broadly to all disease of excessive growth (cancer).
-Why not simply fast, signalling to the nutrient sensors that no food is available?
+Why not simply fast, signaling to the nutrient sensors that no food is available?
 This will then signal the body to slow down unneeded growth (cyst cells and cancer cells).
 This treatment is free and available to everybody.

 The same exciting possibility exists for PCOS.
 It is well known that PCOS is intimately connected to insulin resistance.
 As I’ve argued many times, hyperinsulinemia and insulin resistance are just one and the same disease.
 High insulin levels will encourage growth of cells.
 These are diseases of excessive growth, in which insulin, as a nutrient sensor is making it worse.
 In females of reproductive age, the most rapidly growing cells are the ovaries, so the hormonal environment is encouraging excessive growth of these cysts in the ovaries.
 With fasting, or any other weight loss, like LCHF diets, for example, decreasing the insulin helps weight loss, but also reverses the PCOS in many cases.